gordon-rennie/refined-article/article.md

 | val res1: Either[cats.data.NonEmptyList[String],Account] = Left(NonEmptyList(invalid AccountNumber: <...>, invalid Username: <...>, invalid EmailAddress: <...>, invalid Score: <...>))
 ```

 This implementation will return a valid `Account` or a list of every error encountered.
-We have also `leftMap`ped the error channels to provide a more pleasant error message.
+We have also adapted the message in our error channels using `leftMap` to make it more readable.

 > **_Note:_** The usual `Either` behaviour is to fail fast and report only the first error encountered.
 We have taken advantage of the error-accumulating semantics when using `.parMapN` on a tuple of `Either[NonEmptyList[E], A]`.
 If you are familiar with `Validated`, this is  equivalent to converting from the `Either` to `ValidatedNel`s and back again — a nice trick I picked up from [a talk by Gabriel Volpe](https://www.youtube.com/watch?v=n1Y2V4zCZdQ).